What are Louisiana Utility Bonds?

 How can I get a Utility Bond?

-In order to secure this type of bond, you must seek the assistance of a surety bond company.
+To secure this type of bond, you must seek the assistance of a surety bond company.

 You will be asked to apply for this bond.
 If you’re ready to apply for one right now, you may easily do so HERE!